NoxOwlZzz/KK_BodyMaskLayers/README.md

 The binary data format is documented in [DATA_FORMAT.md](DATA_FORMAT.md).
 This repository does not redistribute game assemblies, third-party plugins, mods, cards, or textures.

-### Maintenance

-When modifying the plugin, exercise mask import/export, clothing visibility, card and coordinate round trips, and independent characters in Studio.
-Use the matching DLL and dependencies for each game.
-Include scene reloads and idle periods when changing resource ownership or scheduling.

-Left Ctrl + F8 writes a diagnostic snapshot under `BepInEx/config/BodyMaskLayers/Diagnostics`.
-Use it with `BepInEx/LogOutput.log`, the action and clothing slot, and the game/dependency versions to reproduce an issue. `DebugLogging` enables performance counters.
-Review logs for personal information before sharing them.

 ## Credits

 Built for the Koikatsu and Koikatsu Sunshine modding ecosystem using BepInEx, HarmonyX, IllusionModdingAPI (KKAPI/KKSAPI), ExtensibleSaveFormat, and Sideloader.